SemanticBeeng/lms-clean/report.md

 For benchmarking purposes, we will randomly generate 2000 nodes big graph.
 The graph are build in a way that they stay balanced: each node is at most input of only 1 more node than any other node.
 We use Int as the Data type.

 We compare the non-staged computation graph to a meta-program that doesn't benefit from the optimised implementation of Int.
-The optimised implementation of Int differs from the non optimised optimisation of Int by the usage smart-constructors that can optimize some operation such as multiplication with 0 or 1, or addition with 0 or binary operation on constants.
+The optimised implementation of Int differs from the non optimised optimisation of Int by smart-constructors that can optimize some operations such as multiplication with 0 or 1, or addition with 0 or binary operations on constants.

 We build 100 different graph and average the evaluation time to achieve meaningful results.
 Benchmarks are run on a thinkpad t440s: